-As of March 31, 2015, we have two bonded projects that had not yet been completed and the aggregate bonded amount on these projects is approximately \$4 million.
+As of June 30, 2015, we had two uncompleted bonded projects and the aggregate bonded amount on these projects was approximately \$4 million.
 Our bonded projects are the subject of claims and disputes involving the subcontractors associated with the projects.
-We have an accrued expense related to these claims and disputes of approximately \$169 thousand and \$409 thousand as of March 31, 2015 and December 31, 2014, respectively.
-We expect all remaining bonded projects to be completed in 2015.
+We expect the two remaining bonded projects to be completed in 2015.